PeggyJV/sommelier/README.md

 ### Steward

-[Steward](https://github.com/peggyjv/steward) a middleware between the Strategy Provider and the protocol that facilitates Cellar function calls.
+[Steward](https://github.com/peggyjv/steward) is a middleware between the Strategy Provider and the protocol that facilitates Cellar function calls.
 It's also a CLI that subsumes the functionality of `gorc`, and is used in this document to configure and run the orchestrator.

 ## Join the mainnet!